apache/spark/docs/index.md

 title: Spark Overview
 ---

-Spark is a MapReduce-like cluster computing framework designed for low-latency iterative jobs and interactive use from an interpreter.
+Apache Spark is a cluster computing engine that aims to make data analytics both easier and faster.
-It provides clean, language-integrated APIs in [Scala](scala-programming-guide.html), [Java](java-programming-guide.html), and [Python](python-programming-guide.html), with a rich array of parallel operators.
+It provides rich, language-integrated APIs in [Scala](scala-programming-guide.html), [Java](java-programming-guide.html), and [Python](python-programming-guide.html), and a powerful execution engine that supports general operator graphs.
 Spark can run on the Apache Mesos cluster manager, Hadoop YARN, Amazon EC2, or without an independent resource manager ("standalone mode").

 # Downloading

-Get Spark by visiting the [downloads page](http://spark-project.org/downloads.html) of the Spark website.
+Get Spark from the [downloads page](http://spark.incubator.apache.org/downloads.html) of the Apache Spark site.
 This documentation is for Spark version {{site.SPARK_VERSION}}.

 # Building